marythedev/karthaus/README.md

 Ensure the website is responsive and accessible across different devices, providing a user-friendly experience for customers.

-### Admin Dashboard for Marketing and Business Insights:
+### Data-Driven Insights:

+Integrate robust analytics tools to track and analyze customer behavior, purchasing patterns, and popular products.
+Provide actionable insights derived from gathered data to aid retail store owners in making informed marketing and business decisions.
-Develop an intuitive admin dashboard tailored for retail store owners, providing insights into sales performance, customer demographics, and marketing campaign effectiveness.
+Develop an intuitive product owner dashboard tailored for retail store owners, providing insights into sales performance, customer demographics, and marketing campaign effectiveness.

+### Inventory Management and Demand Forecasting:

+Implement an advanced inventory management system to monitor stock levels, track product movement, and generate real-time reports.
+Utilize data analytics to forecast demand trends, helping retail businesses optimize their inventory and prevent stockouts or overstock situations.

 ### Customer Engagement and Feedback: